-Figure 3: Module Context
+Figure 4: Module Context

 A continuous learning approach was used in the module to assess students, with a portfolio of evidence (POE) submitted by the students at the end of the semester to show the work they had managed to complete throughout the semester, along with community contribution and external training (badges and certifications).
+This was done through the incorporation of external micro-credentials provided by industry reputable providers (like UiPath, LinkedIn and Microsoft) to recognise a student’s achievement of specific skills, knowledge, or competencies.

-As illustrated by Figure 4, each project was issued as capstone projects with all white blocks outlined in black demonstrating where new components had to be created as part of the designated project.
+As illustrated by Figure 5, each project was issued as a capstone project with all white blocks outlined in black demonstrating where new components had to be created as part of the designated project.
 All grey blocks refer to pre-developed components (from previous projects) that had to be reused to complete the objectives, changing the composition of each project while remaining separate capstone projects, all relating to the overarching IoT theme within the module context.